 - committees are dispassionate and evaluate cases based on demonstrable (not assumed) performance.
 The purported rising star of Music Department won’t get promoted on the nod but on demonstrating fitness for ‘higher office’.
 Remember: an application for a senior role must be good enough for a Dean to support it in a cross-disciplinary professorial committee where probing questions are asked.
 Your application briefs your Dean on how to support you.

-- potential applicants should reflect honestly on their readiness and neither over-estimate nor under-estimate their current academic credentials.
+- applicants should reflect honestly on their readiness and neither over-estimate nor under-estimate their current academic credentials.
 Look at the criteria for your target grade.
 If you meet them apply, even if you don’t feel confident.
 Promotions are about competent academics not confident people.

 - ensure that supporting statements are extremely well worked up.
 A shabby supporting statement doesn’t cry out ‘senior academic’ does it?
 Think, ‘Is this publishable quality?’